ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/sharingfiles.md

 As you can see, there is a text box at the top of the screen containing a URL.
 You can share this link with others so that they can access specific files.

 You can choose to add more files to share by hovering over the __Add more__ button.
-This will allow you to add more files and folders, either from FASTdrive or from your local computer
+This will allow you to add more files and folders, either from FastDrive or from your local computer

 ![Image224](files/Image224.png)